dolphin-acoustics-vip/database-management-system/README.md

 - All Python libraries in [requirements.txt](requirements.txt)
 - MariaDB 11.3.2 from [here](https://mariadb.org/download/?t=mariadb&p=mariadb&r=11.3.2&os=windows&cpu=x86_64&pkg=msi&mirror=heanet-ltd)

+Note: MariaDB version **must** be of the stated version.
+Tables use the UUID package which is not available in some versions of maria db.
+See [here](https://mariadb.com/kb/en/installing-mariadb-deb-files/).

 ## Project description
 The DBMS was developed to store data with its metadata in a homogenised system that could be easily interacted with by members of the Project (the Team).
 Certain functionalities of the DBMS include:
 - storage of raw audio recordings (wav)